uwmadison-chm/hedonometer/README.md

 Further documentation about different survey types is in [doc/](doc/).

+## Development

 ### Ubuntu packages required for development

     sudo apt-get install libpq-dev libmysqlclient-dev nodejs

+### Delayed jobs in dev

+By default, texting is log-only and doesn't hit Twilio in dev.

+Start a daemon:

+    bin/delayed_job start

+Start a server.
+Now you can use the website, add surveys and participants, and the simulator and message lists should show what "would have" happened.